2025 Tariffs

 CA

-A 10% ad valorem duty is applied to all products with energy-related items, in addition to other duties and taxes.
+A 10% ad valorem duty is applied to all products, including energy products, in addition to other duties and taxes.

 IEEPA